-Now that you have some familiarity with the map viewer and the tools available, let's take a look at the true beauty and power of CalTopo: making detailed and personalized maps!
+Now that you have some familiarity with the map viewer and the tools available, let's take a look at the true beauty and power of CalTopo: making detailed and personalized maps.

 The purpose of this training is to walk you through creating your first map on the web app, starting with the log in process and finishing with viewing your map on your mobile device.
-We will be covering all the steps in the video below, as well as how to print and view your map on your mobile device!

 Topics on this Page:

-The first step is to make sure that you are logging into the correct server.
 Currently CalTopo and SARTopo are on separate servers, which means any maps you create on a particular server stay on that server (although we are working on merging the servers in the not-so-distant future).

 So what’s the difference between CalTopo and SARTopo?
 CalTopo is a mapping and trip planning tool for the backcountry.
 SARTopo has all the same layers and tools as CalTopo plus additional functionalities for managing search and rescue incidents.
 If you aren’t a first responder, chances are that you will be using CalTopo.